“How To Choose” is below.

 The Case Against Psychotherapy

-Whilst I am not a psychologist and my approach to “therapy” has little in common with his, I agree 100% with this selection process:
+owenparachute: I agree 100% with this selection process (note that I am not a psychologist and my approach to “therapy” has little in common with his).

 The worst mistake you can make would be to get one referral and then start seeing that person—unless the referral comes from someone you trust.
 But if it comes from Aunt Sara’s neighbor’s manicurist, watch out.